Brolock/OldOnes/README.md

-TOOD make a view of cards when right clicking them
+TODO make a view of cards when right clicking them

 More advanced hovering that show card text ability, cards in deck etc